 Difference Between Estate Planning and Medicaid Planning

-With estate planning, persons set up their estate in a manner that safeguards and manages their assets for named beneficiaries, while also minimizing the amount of estate taxes that the beneficiaries must pay.
-Stated differently, an estate plan sets forth a plan of what one wants to happen to their estate after his / her death.
+With Estate Planning, one sets up their estate in a manner that safeguards and manages their assets for named beneficiaries, while also minimizing the amount of estate taxes that the beneficiaries must pay.
+Essentially, an estate plan sets forth a plan of what happens to one’s estate after their death.

-As part of an estate plan, a will (a legal document that declares how one wishes to have their estate distributed after death) is written and an “executor” named to manage one’s remaining estate and ensure the deceased’s wishes are carried out.
-A financial durable power of attorney is also set up, which is a legal document that names a person to make decisions on his / her behalf if he / she becomes mentally incapacitated.
-Furthermore, trusts may be established in the name of the beneficiaries to limit estate taxes or charitable donations may be made to serve the same purpose.
-As a side note, not all estate planning strategies are appropriate for Medicaid planning.
-However, a part of estate planning should be planning for the possibility of one requiring long term care Medicaid in the future.
+As part of an estate plan, a will is written.
+This is a legal document that states how one wishes to have their estate distributed after their death.
+An “executor” is named to manage one’s remaining estate and ensure the deceased’s wishes are carried out.
+A financial durable power of attorney is also set up.
+This is a legal document that names a person to make decisions on their behalf if they become mentally incapacitated.
+Trusts may be established in the name of the beneficiaries to limit estate taxes, or alternatively, charitable donations may be made to serve the same purpose.
+Not all Estate Planning strategies are appropriate for Medicaid Planning.
+However, a part of Estate Planning should be planning for the possibility of a future need for long-term care Medicaid.

 While Medicaid has both income and asset limits for qualification purposes, being over the limit(s) does not mean that one cannot qualify for Medicaid.
-(To see state-by-state eligibility criteria, click here).
-A part of Medicaid planning is implementing planning strategies in order to get income and assets under the limit(s) without jeopardizing one’s Medicaid eligibility.
-Furthermore, Medicaid planning can aid applicants in protecting assets (one’s estate) for family as inheritance.
-Therefore, estate planning (in some aspect) may be a part of Medicaid planning.
+A part of Medicaid Planning is implementing planning strategies to get income and assets under the limit(s) without jeopardizing one’s Medicaid eligibility.
+Furthermore, Medicaid Planning can aid applicants in protecting assets (one’s estate) from Medicaid’s Estate Recovery Program and for family as inheritance.
+Estate Planning (in some aspect) should be a part of Medicaid Planning.

 Why Do Estate Planning in Advance of the Need for Medicaid?

-A Medicaid applicant must have income and assets under a specified amount in order to be eligible for long term care Medicaid.
-However, if estate planning activities are conducted well in advance of the need for Medicaid long term care, a family is able to protected many of their assets.
-For a deeper understanding of the importance of doing Medicaid estate planning prior to the need for care, it is important to understand some Medicaid related terms.
+A Medicaid applicant must have income and assets under a specified amount to be eligible for long-term care Medicaid.
+If Estate Planning activities are conducted well in advance of the need for Medicaid long-term care, a family is able to protect many of their assets.
+For a deeper understanding of the importance of doing Medicaid Estate Planning prior to the need for care, it is important to understand some Medicaid related terms.

 Medicaid Asset Limit